 Knight told Dr. Phil that buying her home and feeling safe were the most important parts of healing and finding peace.
 She painted the home’s interior herself, as well as some of the pictures on the walls.

-Knight has also penned two books.
-Finding Me, published in 2015, is Knight’s New York Times best-selling personal memoir.
-Her new book, Life After Darkness, details her journey to happiness and love.
-It hit shelves May 1.
+Knight has also written books about her experiences.
+Finding Me, published in 2015, is her New York Times best-selling personal memoir.
+Life After Darkness, details her journey to happiness and love.

 At that time, Knight told Mitchell she doesn’t spend much time thinking about Castro.